 This may be obvious perhaps but often a recruiter is hired by their employer for his/her sales ability and that’s not always strongly correlated with administrative and organisational capability.
-As you might realise when the candidate doesn’t turn up for interview.
-You therefore should be alert to clues that may be suggestive of weakness here.
+As you might realise when the candidate doesn’t turn up for an interview.
+You, therefore, should be alert to clues that may be suggestive of weakness here.

 8. Intelligence: both emotional and brainpower

 Clearly emotional intelligence is vital to enable a recruiter to do a good job assessing and influencing candidates on your behalf.
 However, don’t forget the management consultancy market is very complex and involves dealing with bright people which can present difficulties if your recruiter isn’t credible with those candidates.
 Also, many recruitment related situations require the ability to understand and weigh up complicated factors and scenarios.
 If the recruiter doesn’t seem “on the ball” and to comprehend the subtler aspects of what you are discussing with them then they may struggle to deliver good candidates and to manage the process effectively.